What Are Advantages and Disadvantages of FHA Mortgages

 Since 1934 the FHA and HUD have insured more than 34 million home loans making them the largest insurers of mortgages in the world.

-Today, even after the housing bubble burst,
+Today, even after the housing bubble burst, home ownership in the United States stands at 65 percent.

 What are the advantages of an FHA home loan?